Xingbaji/PNCG_IPC/README.md

 model/: Stores model files utilized in the demonstrations and testing phases.

+Please use ubuntu system, the performance of our code in windows is worse than ubuntu.

 #### TODO:
 Further documentation detailing specific implementation details will be provided separately to offer clear insight into the methodologies employed.